 Most event planners won’t make this kind of mistake, but, given that breaks between sessions should be longer than zero minutes, how long should they be?
 The answer depends on several factors:

-• The time needed to move between sessions held in different locations
+- Time needed to move between sessions held in different locations

-• The overall length of the event
+- Overall length of the event

-• The amount of participation and interaction designed into sessions
+- Amount of participation and interaction designed into sessions

 In my book Conferences That Work: Creating Events That People Love I describe an event where, at the last minute, we were forced to schedule sessions in two buildings that were separated by a ten minute outdoor walk.
 Scheduled program breaks weren’t long enough, sessions started late, and very hot weather during the conference led to additional complaints.

-Breaks can be shorter at a one-day event than they need to be at a four-day event.
+Breaks between meeting sessions can be shorter at a one-day event than they need to be at a four-day event.
 That doesn’t mean they should be.
 But if you have a crowded, must-do agenda you can get away with minimum breaks for a one-day event.
 At longer conferences, there’s no excuse for not scheduling extended breaks, and your attendee quality of experience will suffer if you don’t.
 A long lunch break—at least ninety minutes, preferably two hours—and a significant break between the last session of the day and dinner is a simple way to build longer breaks into the day, but having twenty to twenty-five minute refreshment breaks between morning sessions will also help to keep energy, participation, and learning high during a multi-day event.